Platform-OS/platformos-documentation/pages/reference/search/narrowing-keyword-search.md

 By default keyword search is looking in all fields that are provided to the database.

-In your graphql query you can decide which fields should be search in.
+In your GraphQL query you can decide which fields should be search in.

 If you leave the `keyword` field empty, it means you are looking for everything, so narrowing by field names will not be applied.